-- 1. Date: published in the period 1980 to 2016 for meta-analyses and the period 2000 to 2016 for primary studies - 2.
+- 1. Date: published in the period 1980 to 2020 for meta-analyses and the period 2000 to 2020 for primary studies - 2.
 Language: articles in English - 3.
 Type of studies: quantitative, empirical studies. - 4.
-Study design: only meta-analyses or controlled studies - 5.
-Measurement: a) studies in which the effect of goal setting on organizational outcomes was measured or b) studies in which the effect of moderators and/or mediators on the outcome of goal setting was measured. - 6.
+Study design: controlled studies - 5.
+Measurement: studies in which the effect of goal setting on task performance was quantitatively measured - 6.
 Outcome: task performance - 7.
 Context: studies related to workplace settings.